AOS Research Staff Profile

 Email: cdufour at princeton.edu

 My research focuses on the Southern Ocean circulation and carbon cycle, with a particular interest on how physical and biogeochemical processes drive their responses to climate changes.
 To this purpose, I use physical-biogeochemical ocean models either forced or coupled with the atmosphere at eddying resolutions.
 I investigated the response of natural air-sea CO2 fluxes to the current positive trend in the Southern Annular Mode, with a particular focus on the role of mesoscale eddies and other physical and biogeochemical processes.
-I am now studying mechanisms controlling the penetration of anthropogenic carbon and nutrients into the ocean interior of the Southern Ocean.
-The aim is to describe pathways of anthropogenic carbon and nutrient subduction from the Southern Ocean to low latitudes and to identify and quantify the processes driving this subduction.
+I am now studying mechanisms controlling the cross-frontal transport of carbon and nutrients and their subduction into the deep Southern Ocean.
+The aim is to describe hotspots of tracer exchange across the Southern Ocean fronts and pathways of carbon and nutrient subduction from the Southern Ocean to low latitudes, and to identify and quantify the processes driving these transfers, with a particular focus on mesoscale eddies.

 My goal is to contribute to a better understanding and quantification of oceanic processes that control changes in the global carbon cycle.